chanderson0/cs193c-nodejs-example/README.md

 1. First, sign up for [Heroku](http://heroku.com/ "Heroku").

-2. Get the heroku gem running on your machine
+2. Get the heroku gem running on your machine (you'll have to enter your password)

-        gem install heroku
+        sudo gem install heroku

 3. Now, we have to get everything setup with Git.